 between 1963-1971, shown on

 there.
-Some of it can be seen on Polish
+Some of the finding can be seen on Polish

 subdivisions of Paleontology science are:

-- study fossils of animals who have a backbone: fish, dinosaurs,
+- to study fossils of animals which have a backbone: fish, dinosaurs,

-- study fossils of animals who doesn't have the backbone: molluscs and
+- to study fossils of animals which do not have the backbone: molluscs and

 anthropods for example.

-- study traces and footprints of prehistoric animals
+- this study traces and footprints of prehistoric animals

-- study fossils of prehistoric plants of all kind, include algae and
+- to study fossils of prehistoric plants of all kind, include algae and

 landscapes, such as continental drift for example.